Vitamin E (Alpha Tocopherol) Blood Test

 £101

-A blood test to measure the levels of vitamin E, an antioxidant required for the formation of red blood cells, keeping the immune system healthy and helping the body to use vitamin K.
+This blood test measures the levels of vitamin E, an important antioxidant that supports the formation of red blood cells, helps maintain a healthy immune system, and aids the body in using vitamin K effectively.

 • Results estimated in 10 working days